TychoJ/Xmega-TWI/README.md

 ```

 ## Questions
 Make use of the forum if you have questions on how to use the library.
+Or if you have an idea to improve the useability of the library.

 ## Contributing
 If you find an issue with the library please open an issue and explain what you think doesn't work.